What to Know If You Own a Business and are Contemplating Divorce

 Business valuations are complex engagements that require the services of a qualified independent appraiser to determine the fair market value of the interest.
 When determining who can help you determine the value of your or your spouse’s business interest, be on the lookout for someone who is a Certified Valuation Analyst (CVA), Accredited Senior Appraiser (ASA), Accredited in Business Valuation (ABV), and/or a Certified Business Appraiser (CBA).
 These individuals are well versed in business valuation theory and have undergone the requisite training required to give you sound opinions of value.

-If you're contemplating divorce in 2016 and have a privately held business interest, click here to schedule a meeting on business valuation considerations.
+If you're contemplating divorce in 2016 and have a privately held business interest, fill out the adjacent form to schedule a meeting on business valuation considerations.